Lindor plunking overshadows Scherzer's return; Mets top Nats

 The right-hander was greeted by a standing ovation during his warmup tosses, then walked one, struck out six and gave up a two-run homer to former teammate Josh Bell that made it 3-all in the fourth.
 Scherzer — signed by New York to a $130 million, three-year deal — knew it was gone immediately, spinning around on the mound as soon as Bell made contact.

-Back in the second inning, one of Scherzer’s pitches plunked Bell.
-That followed three occasions during New York’s 5-1 win on opening day Thursday when a Mets batter was struck — James McCann was hit twice, and Pete Alonso left with a bloody lip in the ninth.
+Back in the second inning, one of Scherzer’s pitches hit Bell.
+That followed three occasions during New York’s 5-1 win on Thursday when a Mets batter was struck — James McCann was plunked twice, and Pete Alonso left with a bloody lip in the ninth.

-So when Washington reliever Steve Cishek’s second pitch caught Lindor in the jaw in the fifth inning Friday, Mets manager Buck Showalter led the charge, cursing as he headed to the field.
-Mets and Nationals players and coaches met on the grass between home and third base.

-X-rays on Lindor’s jaw came back negative, and he cleared a concussion test.
+“I think they understood our frustration,” Showalter said about the umpires, who ejected Cishek and Nationals third base coach Gary DiSarcina on Friday.

+“I don’t really want to hear about ‘intent,’” Showalter said, his arms crossed.
+“If you’re throwing up in there, those things can happen.
+Max didn’t have any trouble controlling the ball tonight.”

+Cishek called the episode “totally unintentional” and apologized to Lindor when they ran into each other in the bowels of the stadium.

+“I thought I was going to get a warning, for sure, but to be ejected was a bit of a surprise,” Cishek said.

-Cishek had just replaced starter Josiah Gray (0-1) — who arrived in Washington in the trade that sent Scherzer to the Los Angeles Dodgers at last July’s trade deadline — after the Mets had taken a 4-3 lead.
-Lindor squared to bunt, and Cishek’s second pitch was high and inside.
-Cishek and Nationals third base coach Gary DiSarcina were ejected.
+He had just replaced starter Josiah Gray (0-1) — who arrived in Washington in the swap that sent Scherzer to the Los Angeles Dodgers at last July’s trade deadline — after the Mets had taken a 4-3 lead.

 New York’s highlights at the plate included Jeff McNeil homering on his 30th birthday — he also went deep on his 29th — Starling Marte’s three RBIs and designated hitter Robinson Canó’s two-run single.